Skip to main content

 A SOURCE OF INSPIRATION

-What's most astonishing is that Loom was created 30 years ago, and still I remember every beat of it, although having played it only a few times through the years.
-Not only that - it continues to evolve in my mind.
-As I perceive it through a modern lens, I fail to see how it has aged, I only see added possibilites to tell new stories within the same universe.
-By today's technical standards the graphics look crude and the music sounds primitive, but the idea of them seems to live a life of its own.
-The characters and backdrops are thoughtfully stylized, and the melodies carefully selected, making Loom impervious to the reapings of time.
+What astonishes me most is that Loom was created over thirty years ago, yet I remember every beat of it, despite playing it only a couple of times.
+Not only that — it continues to evolve in my mind.
+Seen through a modern lens, it hasn’t aged so much as revealed new possibilities for stories within the same universe.
+By today’s standards the graphics are crude and the music primitive, but the ideas feel timeless.

 Comments